 - Run a Simple Medical Pre-Screen Before You Apply

-- Can I Apply for Life Insurance for Felons Over the Phone?
+- Can I Apply for Life Insurance Over the Phone?

 - Can I Apply Without Having to Take a Medical Exam?